thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 * Gulp 'watch' is FASTER in the long run than single gulp commands such as 'kbox gulp sass'
 * The first time you run 'kbox gulp watch' -> it will take a while (close to 30 seconds depending on your gulp procedures)
 * After the first Gulp has completed they will dramatically reduce in latency
-* We found it was best to onboard new Devs to Kalabox by having them download the app, install it, open up the GUI for the first time -> create new app from Pantheon MultiDev without downloading Files and Database -> once it was done -> Turn off the app -> tune the 'kalabox.yml' -> continue app management using the CLI using the manual import of Database and files as described above.
+* We found it was best to onboard new Devs to Kalabox by having them download the app, install it, open up the GUI for the first time (this helps them associate our project to Kalabox from a visual queue) -> create new app from Pantheon MultiDev without downloading files and database -> once it is done -> turn off the app -> tune the 'kalabox.yml' -> continue app management using the CLI using the manual import of Database and files as described above.

-## Reality Check: Oboard New Devs to Your Project and Kalabox
+## Reality Check: Onboarding New Devs to Your Project and Kalabox

 This post originally came about as a form of onboarding, to help reduce the time it took to get new team developers up to speed on what Kalabox was and how to best confure it so we can set up quickly and expect consistent results.
 Here are a few takeaways to help your team get up to speed quickly.

 ### Pro Tip

 * Have new Devs download Kalabox before they come in
-* Setup their Pantheon acccount before sprint and add them to the project with appropriate organizational role
+* Setup their Pantheon acccount before the sprint and add them to the project with appropriate organizational role
 * Have your team turn off their computers before they walk into the sprint
-* This eleviates all the extra background processes that might be lurking in the background wasting ram
+* This eleviates all the extra background processes that might be lurking in the background wasting ram (we like to call them gremlins)
 * Chrome tabs are a RAM killer, have your team be aware of their RAM usage and availability
 * We highly recommend ['Memory Clean'](https://itunes.apple.com/us/app/memory-clean-monitor-free/id451444120?mt=12) for Mac - it's free and amazing
-* Tune your 'kalabox.yml' only specific folders are being watched
+* Tune your 'kalabox.yml' so that only specific folders are being watched
-* If they are a themer - expose the theme path, if they custom coding a feature or extending a module, expose the /custom/ module path only
+* If they are a themer - expose the theme path, if they are custom coding a feature or extending a module, expose the /custom/ module path only

 ## Live Long and Kalabox

 We are super excited for the latest realease of Kalabox.
 If you are new to Kalabox - go download it now!
 Trust me.
 Thank me later.
 If you ever tried Kalabox 1 or Kalabox 2 while in Beta - go dowload the latest version now!
-Tell your Mom we said 'hi'.
+That's it for now - say "hi" to your Mom for me.